Recent Changes to New York Drunk Driving Laws

 Alcohol-Related Vehicular Homicide

-If you’ve been charged with alcohol-related traffic offenses in New York, the knowledgeable, talented defense attorneys at the Law Offices of Mark J. Sacco, PLLC can help.
+If you’ve been charged with alcohol-related traffic offenses in New York, the knowledgeable, talented defense attorneys at the Law Offices of Mark J. Sacco can help.
 We offer experienced criminal defense representation in all traffic-related matters, including DWI cases.
-Call our Schenectady or Albany, New York, law offices at 518-631-4046 or contact us online.
+Contact our New York law offices at 518-730-4976 or contact us online.
 Our areas of expertise include CDL Violations, Ignition Interlock Device law and Chemical Test Refusal law.

 DWI First Offense Over .18